 Original post: July 1, 2020

-Over the last several months tPP has fielded many requests to help provide a count of felony cases related to the protests sparked by the murder of George Floyd on May 25, 2020 by Minneapolis police.
-The protests, riots, and sporadic uprisings that resulted from the killing have resulted in over 10,000 arrests nationwide.
-The FBI later expanded that number to more than 13,600 as of June 6, 2020.
+Since the murder of George Floyd on May 25, 2020 by Minneapolis police and the resulting waves of protests nationwide, tPP has fielded many requests to help provide a count of resulting felony cases.
+The early summer protests, riots, and sporadic uprisings resulted in over 10,000 arrests nationwide.
+The FBI later expanded that number to more than 13,600 (as of June 6, 2020).
 We have spoken with journalists, academic researchers, attorneys, community and prisoner support organizations, and many others.

 tPP is focused on tracking felony cases of socio-political crime and violence, so many of these arrests likely fall within our project’s inclusion criteria. tPP tracks all types of ideological motives to study political violence.
 In this case, while the majority of cases are of demonstrators, some represent violence directed at demonstrators, or seemingly unrelated crimes described by State authorities (e.g., the DOJ, ATF) as ‘protest-related.’
 Some of these cases will likely be excluded from our data set, but while they develop, we will continue to follow them.
 For example, we are including several federal cases where defendants are charged with only misdemeanors.
 Although this will disqualify them for later inclusion in the tPP dataset, we are including them to currently to assist those trying to track federal prosecutions.